mtkwebdev/MK_TEST_Alum_inati_/README.md

 3. Passed "number" prop to the "Numbers" component, passing through the value returned from the getLimit computed method I created.

 #### Numbers.vue
 1. Renamed "n()" in the methods option, and also changed "v-for="number in n()"" to  "v-for="number in listOfNumbers()"".
 2. Created a props option, and validated the prop type, expecting the prop to return type Number
  \ `https://v2.vuejs.org/v2/api/?redirect=true#props`
  \
 3. Deleted watch option from script, since we are reciving the "number" prop that automatically returns the input value from the parent component.
+4. In the listOfNumbers method, I changed i = 0 to ...... i = 1, since the numbers should start at 1, and not 0.
+5. I also changed "i < this.limit" to ...... "i < (this.$props.number + 1)" so that we get a list of 1-100 rather than 0-99.

 ## Why (matched with To do Index):